 In recent years, the Alfa Acciai group became one of Europe’s leading producers of reinforcing steel for the construction industry.
 The community of Brescia profit directly from the continuous growth of the company and its innovations.

 Alfa Acciai site in Brescia is composed by 2 electric arc furnace units and 3 rolling mills.
-Current strategy for waste heat recovery system based on a large HP able to recover waste heat from the cooling system of the “pipe to pipe” circuit of the furnaces.
-The temperature of available heat is in the range of 30°-40°C and can be upgraded up to 90°C through the HP and used for district heating instead of being wasted.
-The recovered upgraded thermal energy will be used and integrated in the local district heating of municipality of Brescia and distributed to the final users in order to satisfy the heat demand in a smart and green way.
+The current strategy for waste heat recovery system is based on a large HP able to recover waste heat from the cooling system of the “pipe to pipe” circuit of the furnaces.
+The temperature of available heat is in the range of 30°-40°C. By upgrading it up to 90°C through the HP, the excess heat will supply a district heating network of Brescia instead of being wasted.
+Distributing the heat to the final users will thus satisfy the heat demand in a smart and green way.

 RESTORE proposed solution Brescia